 The Beethoven Frieze (1902)

 Created as a tribute to Beethoven, this grand mural captures the transformative power of love and art.
 The final panel, The Embrace, closely mirrors the sentiment of The Kiss, with a couple wrapped in golden patterns, symbolizing unity and transcendence.
-The frieze as a whole echoes the themes of struggle and ultimate redemption through love—a concept that Klimt would continue to refine in his later works.
+The frieze as a whole echoes the themes of struggle and ultimate redemption through love, a concept that Klimt would continue to refine in his later works.

 Fulfillment (1905–1909): A Direct Counterpart to The Kiss

-Water Serpents II (1904–1907)
+Water Serpents I and II (1904–1907)